History Of The Pioneer Cabin Tree As Powerful Storm Topples Sequoia ‘Tunnel Tree’

 The tree fell as an extremely powerful storm struck Northern California with both rain and snow and forecasters were warning residents to expect the worst flooding that had been seen in over a decade.
 Yosemite National Park was also closed, as winds approaching 100 mph were being reported in the region near the crest of the mountains.

 Iconic Pioneer Cabin tunnel tree in Calaveras County has fallen due to a vicious storm.
-It’s estimated to be more than 1,000 yrs old. #OTD ???? pic.twitter.com/31dfRf2fic
+It’s estimated to be more than 1,000 yrs old. #OTD???? pic.twitter.com/31dfRf2fic

 — Old News Co. (@OldNewsCo) January 9, 2017

 The Tunnel Tree was one of several sequoia trees with tunnels through them.
 Yosemite National Park’s Wawona Tree may have been one of the most famous of these, but toppled over during a winter storm in 1969 after having stood for 88 summers.
-The Wawona Tree was estimated to have been 2,100 years old.
+The Wawona Tree was estimated to have been 2,100-years-old.

 The National Park Service states that the tunnel was created through the Wawona Tree in 1881 as a local tourist attraction and that it was was the second sequoia to be tunneled through.
 They also say, however, that tunnel trees were once a popular part of national parks in the early days, but that natural sequoias standing tall and healthy are more valuable to the world now.